treeverse/lakeFS/docs/quickstart/learning-more-lakefs.md

 ## lakeFS Concepts and Internals

-We describe lakeFS as "_git for data_" but what does that actually mean?
+We describe lakeFS as "_Git for data_" but what does that actually mean?
 Have a look at the [concepts](/understand/model.html) and [architecture](/understand/architecture.html) guides, as well as the explanation of [how merges are handled](/understand/how/merge.html).
 To go deeper you might be interested in [the internals of versioning](/understand/how/versioning-internals.htm) and our [internal database structure](/understand/how/kv.html).